TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 Each chunk has a maximum size of a few MB and the snapshot creation process is designed to operate with a limited amount of memory.
 We should be able to make the time required between checkpoints relatively small and predictable.
 That in turn means we can use a lower timeout value.
 Instead of needing to allow the time required to create the complete snapshot before deciding that a previous invocation has died, we only need to allow the maximum time between checkpoints.

 The Lambda function should check whether it's getting close to the maximum execution time after each checkpoint.
-If necessary, it can transfer execution to a new function invocation by [terminating the visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html#terminating-message-visibility-timeout) for the message (so that it will immediately be available for redelivery) and exiting.
+If necessary, it can transfer execution to a new function invocation by clearing the Active flag and [terminating the visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html#terminating-message-visibility-timeout) for the message (so that it will immediately be available for redelivery) and exiting.

 If the Lambda invocation crashes or despite our best efforts runs out of execution time, the message will be redelivered after the visibility timeout expires.
 All that we've lost is a little time and the work done since the last checkpoint.